RolivhuwaMuzila/Roli-s-Portfolio/README.md

 Once opened, you can navigate through the sections using the navigation bar at the top.
 The site provides information about my background, skills, and projects, along with contact details.

+Running on VS Code
+To run and debug the project using Visual Studio Code:

+Open the project folder in VS Code:

+bash
+Copy code
+code .
+Install the Live Server extension from the Extensions Marketplace.

+Start the project by right-clicking on the index.html file and selecting Open with Live Server.
+This will automatically launch the site in your default web browser.

+To debug JavaScript, open the Run and Debug panel on the left sidebar, then select Run and Debug, and choose Chrome (or another browser) as your environment.
+This allows you to set breakpoints and step through your code in real-time.

 ## Projects

 Here are some recent projects featured on the website: